XKoop7321/beta64js-mmo-server/README.md

 It is only mandatory to have a running Postgres database, thus you need to set the `DATABASE_URL` variable.
 Currently only Google sign-in is mocked, so you will have to use this, if you cannot set up the Discord environment variables.

-If you also cannot manage to run your own Postres database, you can instead contact me (Tarnadas#0582 @ Discord) and I might give you access to the Postgres instance of the staging environment.

 You can then start the server via `cargo run`.
 Then navigate to `http://localhost:3060`.